 - MRI Abdomen/Pelvis

 - MRA (Brain, Carotids, Renal)

-The LRG board certified radiologist will study the images and provide a written report which includes a description of the findings.
+The LRG board certified radiologist will study the images and provide a written report which includes a description of the findings and final impression.
 Our reports are available to your physicians within 24 hours of the completion of the exam.
-The report could take longer if we are waiting for studies from an outside facility for comparison.
-If the results are urgent your physician may acquire a preliminary report by phone.
+The report could take longer if we are waiting for studies from an outside facility for comparison purposes.
+If the results are urgent, your physician may request a preliminary report.